Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The deterministic Pyomo model for *hydro* is constructed as follows.
-We first construct the main model object:
+We first instantiate a Pyomo model object:

 .. _pyros_model_construct: